soxfree/hello-world/README.md

 Just another repository

-following instruction to learn how to use github.
+following instructions to learn how to use github.
 Thanks guys